 Don't give it away for free.
 You need people who in actually spent money on your product, otherwise their feedback might become more biased.

 6.2 – Scaling up your marketing

 Once you're confident that your product works and meets the expectation of your customer, it's time to to scale up the marketing and get your business going for real.

 The first step to scaling up your marketing is to find a channel that gives you profitability and ROI (return on investment).

 This is the fun part of becoming an entrepreneur and where you can start to make some real money.

 However, this step won't work unless you know for sure that you have a product that works – so don't bother going here until you are sure of that.

 Many times new businesses throws all their funds into one marketing channel, that “should” produce sales.
-But then it doesn't, and there's no money left – and this is where businesses end before it's even started.
+But then it doesn't, and there's no money left – and this is where businesses fails before it even got started.

 Follow this procedure: